 The publication is a collaborative effort with the law firm of Krass Monroe, P.A.
 It does not address or apply to all situations.
 It is not intended as legal advice.

-In our Minnesota’s Angel Tax – Small Corporate Offering Registration publication, the Angel Tax Credit section lays out eligibility requirements, how the credit works, and other information about the credit.
+In our Minnesota’s Angel Tax – Small Corporate Offering Registration (Revised January 2015) publication, the Angel Tax Credit section lays out eligibility requirements, how the credit works, and other information about the credit.

 The Small Corporate Offering Registration (SCOR) section explains how SCOR works, what businesses are eligible and when SCOR may be appropriate to use.